rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. note::

    Missing (NA) evaluation are registered in a performance tableau as *Decimal('-999')* value (see Line 24).
 Best and worst performance on each criterion are marked in *light green*, respectively in *light red*.

+.. _Cost-Benefit-Performance-Tableau-label:

 Generating random Cost-Benefit tableaux .......................................